 If you have previously been registered in another Harper College healthcare program and had a Complio subscription you can switch your subscription to Surgical Technology and your previous health requirements will move over as well.

-Please note that all requirements must be uploaded to your Complio account.
-THEN you need to attach it to each requirement and complete other information – most dates, etc.
+Please note: All requirements must be uploaded to your Complio account.
+THEN you need to attach it to each requirement and complete other information—most dates, etc.

-Note: Review Functional Abilities listed on the Harper Website.
+Note: Please review Functional Abilities.
 Student must be able to perform the functions of a Surgical Technologist or Sterile Processing Technician.

 Students must upload proof of vaccination in the appropriate program tracking system.
 Failure to provide documentation of at least one COVID-19 vaccination shot by September 1, 2021 and a completed vaccine series by October 8, 2021, will result in student dismissal from clinical courses.